andrewheiss/nonprofitsp22.classes.andrewheiss.com/content/class/07-class.markdown

 {{% /div %}}

 [^1]: Gary M. Grobman, *An Introduction to the Nonprofit Sector: A Practical Approach for the Twenty-First Century*, 6th ed.
 (Harrisburg, Pennsylvania: White Hat Communications, 2021).

+[^2]: W. Jeffrey Garson, Donald W. Kramer, and Roberta M. Snow, *Nonprofit Leadership & the Law: A Handbook for Boards and Executives* (Philadelphia: Philadelphia Volunteer Lawyers for the Arts, 2000).